-Visual Arts Classes Available to Grades 10-12
+Visual Arts Classes Available to 10th, 11th and 12th grade

 Second, Third, and Fourth year students can request specific courses from the following year's VA classes by filling out a schedule request form in the spring.
 All classes are assigned on the basis of seniority.
 These classes include: